 What is the Plan G Deductible in 2021?

-Medicare Part G does not have a deductible.
+Medicare Plan G does not have a deductible.
 You are responsible for the Part B deductible.
 For 2021, the Part B deductible is $203.

 What is the Monthly Premium for Medicare Supplement Plan G in West Virginia?